kilianbreton/LamaMania/README.md

 # LamaMania
-Launch Authenticate Manage Access (Gestion de serveurs maniaplanet)
+Launch Authenticate Manage Access (ManiaPlanet Dedicated Server Manager)

 ## LamaPlugin library
 The LamaPlugin library is the heart of LamaMania application, it contains all the tools to create and manage plugins, manage XmlRpc connections, GBX methods/callbacks, manialink creation, color code management, etc.